 Price & Breeders

-From a reputable breeder a blue German Shepherd will cost, on average, no more than a traditional GSD.
+How much is a Blue German Shepherd worth?
+From a reputable breeder, a Blue German Shepherd will cost, on average, no more than a traditional GSD.
 This cost is usually around $1,500 and up.
 Because their color is more on the rare side, you may end up paying a slightly higher premium for this color of the breed.

 Frequently Asked Questions

-Yes and no. Yes, you can register him with the AKC for event and title purposes, such as herding and obedience events, or to gain a status title such as a therapy dog or a rescue dog.
-However, you cannot register to enter him in confirmation shows based on his looks, as the color blue is considered to be a serious fault.
+Yes and no. Yes, you can register him with the AKC for event and title purposes, such as herding and obedience events, or to gain a status title, such as a therapy dog or a rescue dog.
+However, you cannot register to enter him in conformation shows based on his looks, as the color blue is considered to be a serious fault.

 Do Blue German Shepherds have blue eyes?